axiros/vpe/README.md

 Set `let g:vpe_reload=1` to enable reloading the module at every invokation.
 State, e.g. evaluated imports, is kept in dict `ctx.state`.

-In order to run tests w/o vim, just touch an empty `vim.py` next to the module (or pip install it).
+In order to run "manual" tests w/o vim, just touch an empty `vim.py` next to the module (or pip install it).

+### Automatic Testing

+They require a [pds](https://github.com/AXGKl/pds) sandbox on your system, for test tools support.

+Then you can [automate testing](./tests/test_pds.sh) based on a real vi running in tmux.

 ## Troubleshooting